Relacibo/hyprmcsr/docs/input-remapper.md

 **Tip:**
 Before using hyprmcsr, you should use the input-remapper GUI (`input-remapper-gtk`) to create and test profiles for your specific devices.
-Once you have working profiles, reference them in your profile config for automatic activation.
+Once you have working profiles, add the appropriate `input-remapper-control` commands to your profile's `onStart` and `onDestroy` arrays for automatic activation and cleanup.

 **Important:**
 Do **not** press any keys or mouse buttons while input-remapper is applying or removing remaps!